The Buck Moon In Capricorn Means Big Changes Are Coming For You

 The fixed stars Albireo and Altair (both of whom fall at the early degrees of Aquarius) are in close orbit to the full moon, warning us of how we handle our personal affairs.
 We shouldn’t take out our frustrations on others: This may have dramatic consequences including reputation-damaging public disputes.
 If you’re feeling a certain way, journal your thoughts, discuss them with a professional therapist, a friend or a family member you trust.
 Do not attack others on social media (even though the temptation will be high).
 It’s also advisable to offer advice only when it is solicited and to do so without judgment.
 Give others the same level of affection and respect that you would like for yourself.

-The planets are very active on July 21.
-The Cancer sun harmonizes with Neptune retrograde in Pisces, bringing empathy, tenderness and gentleness to our hearts.
+The planets are very active on 21st July.
+The Cancer sun harmonises with Neptune retrograde in Pisces, bringing empathy, tenderness and gentleness to our hearts.
 Mercury in Leo squares Uranus in Taurus, offering us new insights.
 Venus in Leo and Jupiter in Gemini spread love through meaningful and poetic affirmations.
 Lastly, Mars in Gemini connects with Pluto retrograde in Aquarius, giving us confidence and boldness.
 The following day, the sun enters Leo, urging us to lead with our hearts.

 Our words and actions have a more significant impact than we know.
 One thing leads to another so it’s vital that we look within ourselves and emotionally evolve at our own pace.
 Yes, we can transform the world.
 But it starts with us.
 Take a look at yourself and make the change.